Transport in Brighton and Hove: Rail

 Brighton railway station is the most important station in Sussex, where lines from the north, west and east terminate.
 The station opened in 1840 by the London & Brighton Railway, which also established one of the first railway-owned locomotive works (now the New England Quarter).

 Govia Thameslink Railway operate regular services to Portsmouth Harbour, Southampton Central, Hastings, Seaford, London Victoria, Bedford and Cambridge under the Gatwick Express, Southern and Thameslink brands.
-Great Western Railway operates a once a day service to Great Malvern.
+Until 2022, there was also a once a day Great Western Railway service to Great Malvern.

 Other railway stations in Brighton and Hove are: